PatrickMall/Project-2---Chuck-Norris-Joke-Generator-in-React/README.md

 Hello!
 I'm Patrick and I created this Chuck Norris Joke Generator

-I built this application using react as part of the software immersive course I am studying with general assemebly.
+I built this application using react as part of the software immersive course I am studying with general assembly.

-To begin with I created a set of User Stories to define the parts of the application that I need to design and build to show my newly learnt skills with react and api's
+To begin with I created a set of User Stories to define the parts of the application that I need to design and build to show my newly learnt skills with React and API's

 I had a minimum viable product requirement for this project which included: